SiLab-Bonn/aidatlu/docs/source/Documentation.rst

 ------
 With pytest (https://docs.pytest.org/en/7.4.x/) the AIDA TLU control program can be tested.
 In the test directory different testing scripts can be found.
-The easiest way to test the whole setup it to navigate to the directory and type pytest into the terminal.
-This starts a series of testing functions that start and stop different aspects of the control software.
 The test setup helps to find bugs when further developing the TLU program and also to check for depreciated functions.
-For now this testing needs a functioning connection to a AIDA TLU.
 The command:

 .. code-block:: console